isomerpages/sportsg-safesport/_case-management/Case Management Service.md

 ---
 #### Case Management Service

-An independant case managament service is available to Member Organisations of the Safe Sport Programme.
+An independent case management service is available to Member Organisations of the Safe Sport Programme.

+This helps to relieve the administrative burden on organisations and gives assurance to affected parties and respondents that reports will be managed fairly and independently.

-The process of case management involves the 3Rs -  Receiving, Responding and Resolving incidents of concern.
+#### 3Rs -  Receiving, Responding and Resolving

 ##### Receiving
 Anyone can make a Disclosures or a Formal Report related to incidents of harrassment or abuse.

 A Disclosure happens when a person wishes to seek support or is unsure of his/her experience.
 Subject to mandatory reporting laws, a Disclosure does not trigger a formal process.
 A person may elect to turn a Disclosure into a Formal Report any point.